Date: 26 Sep 2015

 It was thought that the burglars might have got into his house through a downstairs front window which was later scene boarded up after the murder.
 The police later said, 'What we do know is that the offenders have gained entry by removing the beading to the front window and removing a pane of glass to gain entry'.

 The police later said that they thought that he had been attacked in a pre-planned robbery.

 A neighbour said that they heard a commotion in the street in the early hours of Saturday morning.

 Six people were arrested in connection with his murder during the initial investigation, but none of them were ever charged.
-However, in March 2018, a man was arrested on suspicion of murder, but as of September 2018 no charges were made.
-However, in November 2018 a 32-year-old man was arrested on suspicion of murder, but as before, no charges were made.
+A while later, in March 2018, a man was arrested on suspicion of murder, but no charges were made and then again in November 2018 a 32-year-old man was similarly arrested on suspicion of murder, but as before, no charges were made.
 In September 2019 the police said that they knew very little about his killers.
 The police said, 'We believe there's certainly more than one, at least two, and we're appealing for witnesses who may have seen or heard something around that time'.

 David Brickwood was known to keep large amounts of money at his house and the police said that they believed that it was a robbery gone wrong and that it had not been the intention of the burglars to kill him.
 It was said that David Brickwood kept his money at home because he didn't trust banks and that it was well known that he didn't believe in bank accounts.

 It was also suggested that he might have been targetted because of the metal that he had stored.
 He had a lot of metal stored in his back garden and also had a Mercedes car parked in his drive that was filled with metal and electrical devices.
 It was said that he would let local people help themselves to the stockpile he had hoarded.
 A neighbour said, 'People are saying a metal thief was trying to get hold of his stock when he disturbed them'.